• Gluten-Free Recipes

 Proper Storage

-• Counter – Keep muffins in an airtight container on the counter for up to 3 days.
+• Counter - Place muffins in an airtight container and store them on the counter for up to 3 days.

-• Freezer – Put the muffins in a freezer-safe, sealable bag and store them in the freezer for up to 3 months.
-Defrost in the fridge before serving.
+• Freezer - Transfer muffins to a freezer-safe bag or container and store in the freezer for up to 3 months.
+Thaw in the fridge before serving.

 More Gluten Free Blueberry Recipes